-This degree programme underpins the Chartered Manager Degree Apprenticeship Standard, and is a 5 year programme*
+This five-year degree programme* underpins the Chartered Manager degree apprenticeship standard.

 The BSc (Hons) in Management has been developed with, and for employers and is delivered as a blended course.
-Most material will be in the form of directed self-learning via the university’s e-learning platform, Moodle, on- and off-site academic support, and face to face block teaching throughout the length of apprenticeship.
+Most material is in the form of directed self-learning via the university’s e-learning platform, Moodle, on- and off-site academic support, and face to face block teaching throughout the length of apprenticeship.

 This programme can support individuals wanting to progress their career within SME and global organisations.